Is parking available near the Alumni Center? Where else can I park on campus?

 Balfour is the University’s official class ring supplier.
 Visit www.balfour.com to place your order.

-You can view a map of where alumni and GAA members are located around the world.
+You can view a map of where alumni are located around the world.

 The GAA’s mission is to inform and involve alumni, and there are dozens of GAA-sponsored programs and activities that work toward that goal; many depend on alumni volunteers.